myboyhood/myboyhood.github.io/_pages/about.md

 - ## Hitchhiker

   As a collaboration research, we design a aggressive quadrotor to perching on moving inclined surface using compliant suction cup gripper.

+  **This work has been accepted by IEEE Transactions on Automation Science and Engineering 2023**
   ![graphic-abstract](../images/graphic-abstract.png "graphic-abstract"){:width='720'}
   <iframe height=396 width=704 src="../images/TASE-hitchhiker-video-music-compressed.mp4">
 <br/>